MicrosoftDocs/windows-itpro-docs/windows/privacy/required-diagnostic-events-fields-windows-11-22H2.md

 ### Microsoft.Windows.Shell.Oobe.ZDP.ZdpTaskCancelled

-This event is the result of an attempt to cancel ZDP task.
+This event is the result of an attempt to cancel ZDP task

 The following fields are available: